dynamsoft-docs/label-recognition-docs/programming/javascript/api-reference/interface/dlr-reference-region.md

 # DLRReferenceRegion

-Stores the reference region information.
+Interface used to get or set (via the RuntimeSettings) the reference region used to identify the label.

 ## Attributes